Pompeo's meeting with North Koreans postponed

 The exact reason for the postponement was unclear.

+A senior South Korean foreign ministry official said that although the rescheduling was regrettable, there was no need to “overthink the postponement”, according to Yonhap news agency on Wednesday.

+“I think we have to look at it as a part of the process of reaching complete denuclearization and setting up a peace regime,” Yonhap cited the unnamed official as saying.

-Pompeo had been due to hold talks with senior North Korean official Kim Yong Chol, which were hoped to have opened the way for a second summit of the two countries’ leaders and make progress on denuclearization.
+Pompeo had been due to hold talks with senior North Korean official Kim Yong Chol, which were hoped to pave the way for a second summit between President Donald Trump and North Korean leader Kim Jong Un and make progress on denuclearization.

+Trump’s Republican party lost control of the U.S. House of Representatives on Tuesday after the Democrats rode a wave of dissatisfaction with his presidency at U.S. mid-term elections.

+While Republicans maintained control of the Senate, the Democrats now have the opportunity to block Trump’s agenda and open his administration to intense scrutiny.

+Some analysts suggest a domestically weakened Trump may impact his foreign policy, even test his North Korean diplomatic gambit.

-The meeting agenda had been to “discuss making progress on all four pillars of the Singapore Summit joint statement, including achieving the final, fully verified denuclearization” of North Korea, the State Department had said this week.
+Pompeo’s meeting agenda had been to “discuss making progress on all four pillars of the Singapore Summit joint statement, including achieving the final, fully verified denuclearization” of North Korea, the State Department had said this week.

-The June meeting of President Donald Trump and Kim Jong Un in Singapore was the first summit meeting of an incumbent U.S. president and a North Korean leader.
+Trump and Kim held their first summit in Singapore in June — the first summit of an incumbent U.S. president and a North Korean leader.

-At that meeting, Kim Jong Un, who seeks relief from tough U.S.-led sanctions, committed to work toward denuclearization, but his steps since have fallen short of U.S. demands for irreversible moves to abandon a weapons program that potentially threatens the United States.
+At that meeting, Kim, who is seeking relief from tough U.S.-led sanctions, committed to work toward denuclearization, but his steps since have fallen short of U.S. demands for irreversible moves to abandon a weapons program that potentially threatens the United States.

 Reporting by Eric Beech; Additional reporting by Joyce Lee in SEOUL; Editing by Michael Perry and Clarence Fernandez